ReptarAzar/reptarazar.github.io/_posts/2015-01-08-trove-pick-star-comment.markdown

     </div>

     <div class="content-column">
-        Users: I would really love if there was a way to let someone know I liked thier pick! or say something about the article.
-Also, what does the "Picking" action even do?
+        Users: What does "picking" do?
+I would love to give feedback to a curator.

-        <p>Product/Biz: We really need to get some more engagement on the site.
-There's articles, but there's nothng after that for them to do with the articles.</p>
+        <p>Product/Biz: We really need to get some more engagement and interactivity on the site.
+After folks read an article, there's nothing keeping them around.</p>

     </div>
 </div>